SmithLabGWSPH/SmithLabGWSPH.github.io/_pages/research.md

 <img src="{{ site.url }}{{ site.baseurl }}/images/respic/remapp-image.jpeg" width="300" height="300" alt="Article title goes here">
 </div>
 <div class="bx info">
-<h2>ReMAPP Study</h2>
+<h2>Redefining Anemia in Pregnancy & Postpartum (ReMAPP) Study</h2>
 <p>Dr. Smith and colleague Dr. Kwaku Poku Asante at the Kintampo Health Research Centre in Ghana are co-Principal Investigators for the Redefining Maternal Anemia in Pregnancy and Postpartum (ReMAPP) study.
 Recent evidence indicates that a reevaluation of hemoglobin thresholds during pregnancy is needed to better diagnose anemia.
 ReMAPP seeks to advance clinical knowledge of anemia during pregnancy and contribute high-quality data toward establishing more globally-representative hemoglobin thresholds.
-This multicenter, population-based study will enroll 1,600 to 2,000 women at each of the six sites in Kenya, Ghana, Zambia, India, and Pakistan.
-Women will be enrolled in their first trimester and undergo serial measurements of hemoglobin by complete blood count through 6 weeks postpartum.
+This multicenter, population-based study will enroll up to 12,000 women at each of the six sites in Kenya, Ghana, Zambia, India, and Pakistan.
+Women will be enrolled early in pregnancy and undergo serial measurements of hemoglobin by complete blood count through 6 weeks postpartum.
 Hemoglobin thresholds will be established using multiple approaches (reference limits in a healthy subpopulation and clinical decision limits) and anemia etiology during pregnancy will be explored. </p>
 </div>
 </div>